Local History/Newburgh Free Library: Local History Room

 THE LOCAL HISTORY ROOM AT THE NEWBURGH FREE LIBRARY IS OPEN MOST BUSINESS WORK DAYS WHEN LOCAL HISTORY STAFF IS AVAILABLE.
 PLEASE CALL TO MAKE AN APPOINTMENT...ESPECIALLY IF YOU ARE COMING FROM A DISTANCE.
 OUR DIRECT TELEPHONE LINE IS 845-563-3617.
 IF YOU HAVE DIFFICULTY REACHING US, PLEASE CALL 845-563-3600 FOR FURTHER ASSISTANCE.

-The Local History Room's hours of operation now includes more extended evening hours - Mondays until 7 p.m. for example.
+The Local History Room's hours of operation now includes more extended evening hours - many Mondays, Wednesdays and Thursdays until 7 p.m.

 Additionally, the local history room is open most Tuesdays from 1 p.m. until 4 p.m.